mikiya09/.config/os/macos.md

 # --prune: this command remove dependencies that are no longer listed in the .yml file
 # --name myenv: sepcify which env to update
 >> conda env update --name myenv --file xxx.yml --prune

+# when you update env using .yml file, few things to notice
+# 1) comment the "name:" section in the .yml file,
+#    otherwise it will create another env if name is not the same as the current one
+# 2) newer version will be overrided by older version
+#    - in my case, if tensorflow is installed with python=3.10, and pytorch is installed with 3.9
+#    - then tensorflow will be removed after install pytorch using .yml file
+# 3) newer version is compatible with older version (mostly)
+     - install pytorch with python=3.9, then install tensorflow with python=3.10 if fine
 ```

 *&#x23f5; pytorch -> [.yml](./yml/torch-conda-nightly.yml) or this [installation](https://towardsdatascience.com/installing-pytorch-on-apple-m1-chip-with-gpu-acceleration-3351dc44d67c)*